nalivayev/florentine-abbot/docs/en/naming.md

 This guide describes a file naming system for photographs in a digital archive.
 The system is designed to ensure uniqueness, readability, logical sorting, and long-term preservation in accordance with FADGI (Federal Agencies Digital Guidelines Initiative) recommendations.
 It is suitable for images of any origin: digitized paper photographs (both black-and-white and color), as well as digital photographs.

-File name format: `YYYY.MM.DD.HH.NN.SS.X.GGG.SSS.NNNNNN.tiff`, where:
+File name format: `YYYY.MM.DD.HH.NN.SS.X.GGG.SSS.NNNN.tiff`, where:
 - Used for all file versions (RAW, master copy, derivatives) with suffixes (e.g., `.RAW.tiff`, `.MSR.tiff`).
 - `TIFF` format is mandatory for archival files; for derivatives `JPEG`, `PNG`, and others may be used.
 - Components are separated by a period (`.`) for readability and compatibility with file systems (Windows, macOS, Linux).